mdn/content/files/en-us/web/javascript/typed_arrays/index.md

 ### Typed array views

-Typed array views have self descriptive names and provide views for all the usual numeric types like `Int8`, `Uint32`, `Float64` and so forth.
+Typed array views have self-descriptive names and provide views for all the usual numeric types like `Int8`, `Uint32`, `Float64` and so forth.
 There is one special typed array view, {{jsxref("Uint8ClampedArray")}}, which clamps the values between `0` and `255`.
 This is useful for [Canvas data processing](/en-US/docs/Web/API/ImageData), for example.

 | Type                            | Value Range                                                     | Size in bytes | Description                                                                  | Web IDL type          | Equivalent C type               |
 | ------------------------------- | --------------------------------------------------------------- | ------------- | ---------------------------------------------------------------------------- | --------------------- | ------------------------------- |